My 26 Years working for Canada - a personal Review

 WHAT THE HECK IS INTERNET?

-During my first year, I was asked by a colleague from Ottawa if I thought that the internet would significantly impact tourism.
+During my first year, I was asked by a colleague from Ottawa if I thought that the Internet would significantly impact tourism.
 I'm talking about the year 1992 here.
-I did not have a clue what he meant with INTERNET, and for sure, I could not google the word in those days ;-).
+I did not have a clue what he meant by INTERNET, and for sure, I could not google the word in those days ;-).
 I gave a vague reply in order not to admit my ignorance.
 Oh yes, the Stone Age of tourism was about to end soon!

 Award for Canada